Possibility-1B/Possibility/README.md

 Cleanup was done after completion of Possibility, limited functionality changes were implemented.

-- **Usage**: [UCDetector](https://marketplace.eclipse.org/content/unnecessary-code-detector) was used to find unecessary code that was removed.
+- **Usage**: [UCDetector](https://marketplace.eclipse.org/content/unnecessary-code-detector) was used to find and remove unecessary code.

-- **Modifiers**: [UCDetector](https://marketplace.eclipse.org/content/unnecessary-code-detector) was used to determine whether some modifiers were unnecessary which were changed.
+- **Modifiers**: [UCDetector](https://marketplace.eclipse.org/content/unnecessary-code-detector) was used to located and change unnecessary modifiers.

-- **Imports**: Unecessary imports were removed as well as sorting them from top to bottom: packages, classes, third-party libraries, and Java libraries.
+- **Imports**: Unecessary imports were removed.
+Imports were changed to be sorted from top to bottom: packages, classes, third-party libraries, and Java libraries.

-- **Attributes**: Class attributes were organized and in order from top to bottom in memory size then objects.
-Depending on context, variables were converted to single line declarations v.s. multiple lines.
+- **Attributes**: Class attributes were organized in order from top to bottom in memory size then objects.
+Depending on context, variables were converted to single line declarations versus multiple lines.

 - **Media**: The media classes [AnimationLoader.java](https://github.com/Possibility-1B/Possibility/blob/main/src/Media/AnimationLoader.java) and [ImageLoader.java](https://github.com/Possibility-1B/Possibility/blob/main/src/Media/ImageLoader.java) were altered to use a HashMap instead of multiple variables.
 File paths were changed to be Jar friendly using getResourceAsStream().

-- **Level Completion**: Originally there was a variable keeping track of level completion so levels had to be completed in succcession but wasn't ever used.
+- **Level Completion**: Originally there was a variable keeping track of level completion to enforce levels had to be completed in succcession but wasn't ever used.
 This was fixed.

 ---